Madhivanan-RR/Earthquake-Insights-Project_1/README.md

 📖 How to Navigate and Approach This Repository Repository File Checklist
-EQ_Project_2.py: The core backend script and frontend Streamlit application code.
+EQ_Project_1.py: use core analytics and sql connection EQ_Project_2.py: The core backend script queries and frontend Streamlit application code.
-EarthQuakes.sql: The database backup file containing your baseline earthquake structure.

 How to Run and Test This Project
 Prepare the Database: Import EarthQuakes.sql into your local MySQL Workbench and ensure your connection credentials match.